jim-collier/x9git/style-guide.md

 - Functions should be idempotent.

 - Output should be "friendly", with a blank line to start, a blank line after the end, and never two blank lines in a row (except if beyond script control e.g. in the middle of external command output).
 The custom bash fEcho*() family of functions help with that.

+## Go

+`gofmt` settles everything it has an opinion on.
+The rest:

+- Errors return; they don't exit.
+One `os.Exit` at the top of `main`, no `panic` or `log.Fatal` in library code.
+A command's failure is a value the caller decides what to do with.

+- Add context when passing an error up, and wrap with `%w` (`fmt.Errorf("reading config: %w", err)`) so the chain stays inspectable with `errors.Is`/`As`.
+Stringifying the cause with `%s`/`%v` throws that away.

+- Never discard an error silently.
+Handle it, return it, or discard it with a one-line comment saying why discarding is correct there.

+- Return early.
+Handle the error or the edge case and get out; the happy path stays at the lowest indent.
+No `else` after a `return`.

+- No goroutines or channels without a measured reason.
+This program's life is spent waiting on `git`; concurrency here buys latency bugs, not speed.

+- Package-level variables are for compiled regexps (`regexp.MustCompile`) and true constants only.
+Run state lives on the struct that owns the run.

+- Keep interfaces small, define them where they are consumed, and don't introduce one until a second implementation exists.

+- When a slice's final size is knowable, allocate it with `make(len 0, cap n)` up front.

+- `.golangci.yml` at the module root is the gate; a finding there is a defect, not advice.

 ## Bash